 - In the mean time, core, seed and slice the bell peppers into thin strips and cut into 1-inch pieces.
 Cut the asparagus into 1-inch pieces.

-- In a large skillet, heat the olive oil until hot and sauté the peppers and asparagus over medium-high heat until softened but still crisp, about 10 minutes.
+- In a large skillet, heat the olive oil until hot and sauté the peppers, onions and asparagus over medium-high heat until softened but still crisp, about 10 minutes.

 - Transfer cooked vegetables to a large mixing bowl and add the chicken and sun-dried tomatoes.
 Toss with 1/2 cup of the pesto and 2 tablespoons of the Parmesan cheese.
 Season with salt and pepper to taste.